 It may look like flan, but there's a subtle difference.
 Let me explain why you'll love our Quesillo (Coconut Creme Caramel).

 The recipes for Dominican Quesillo (Coconut creme caramel) and flan may look the same to the naked eye... well, they are almost the same.
-But while I haven to found the exact explanation for why these are two different desserts, I wrote extensively about it on the flan recipe introduction.
+But while I have yet to find the exact explanation for why these are two different desserts, I wrote extensively about it on the flan recipe introduction.

 This coconut version has a lighter texture than flan, and the coconut milk adds a whole new layer of goodness to it.

-The original recipe upon which ours is based was given to us by Adriana, one of our readers.
+The original recipe upon which ours is based was given to us by Adriana, one of our readers over a decade ago

 - Prepping mold: Mix sugar and water and cook in a heavy saucepan over low heat until a thick, light brown caramel syrup forms.Pour carefully into 6-cup [1.5 l] baking pan and cover the bottom and sides of the pan.
 Be careful, as hot caramel is indeed very hot and the pan will get very hot too.
 Set aside to cool down until the caramel hardens.

 - Making quesillo mix: Combine eggs, sweetened condensed milk, and coconut milk.
 Sieve to get rid of undissolved egg parts.
 Pour carefully into the baking pan, trying not to disturb the caramel layer.